 If evidence of archaeological or cultural resources are discovered during project operations, all operations will cease in the vicinity of the potential resource and the area shall be avoided.
-San Mateo County Parks, or San Mateo Resource Conservation District, or their supervised designee shall be notified immediately.
+The San Mateo Resource Conservation District or their supervised designee shall be notified immediately.